 Licensed Asbestos Removal

 We encourage householders to dispose of all types of asbestos through a specialist licensed contractor as asbestos must be removed and disposed of in a controlled and safe manner.
-To find a licensed contractor please visit the Health and Safety Executive website.
+You can find a licensed contractor on the Health and Safety Executive website.

 Was this web page helpful?